JoshCork/Blockchain-Capstone/README.md

 ## Project Setup

 1. Clone this project from Github
+1. Install node modules: `npm install'
+1. Navigate to /eth-contracts
 1. Add a `.secret` file with your gnache mnemonic
-1. Install node modules: `npm install'
 1. Compile the code: `truffle compile`
 1. Migrate the contracts `truffle migrate`